-The initial focus of this Succession Plan is the identification of key leadership positions at the Career Executive Assignment (CEA) and General Manager level and the respective competencies needed for these positions.
-The data analysis of our workforce identified 57 percent of our CEA incumbents are at the risk of immediate retirement and 7 percent of our CEA incumbents are at risk for retirement within the next 5 years.
-Future iterations of our Succession Plan will include a focus on the entire leadership pipeline from Analyst level through CEA.
+As the focus of this Succession Plan remains Leaders as Executives, identifying the key leadership positions at the Career Executive Assignment (CEA) and General Manager level and the respective competencies needed for these positions is crucial.
+The data analysis of our workforce identified 75 percent of our CEA incumbents are at the risk of immediate retirement and 8 percent of our CEA incumbents are at risk for retirement within the next 5 years.
+Future iterations of our Succession Plan will include a focus on the entire leadership pipeline from Analyst and Industrial Supervisor level or equivalent through CEA.